igorkry/tnt4j-streams/README.md

 This sample shows how to stream activity events from parsed by Logstash.
 Logstash Grok output plugin is configured to send parsed Apache Access log entry data as JSON to `localhost:9595`.

-Sample files can be found in `samples\logstash-parsed` directory.
+Sample files can be found in `samples/logstash-parsed` directory.

-How to configure Logstash see `samples\logstash-parsed\README.MD`
+How to configure Logstash see `samples/logstash-parsed/README.MD`

 `messages.json` file contains sample JSON data package like one is sent from Logstash using configuration of this sample.